learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 ## Conclusion: The Advantages of the "has many through" relationship

 Why associate customers to waiter objects _through_ meals?
 By associating meals to waiters, we are not only reflecting the real world situation that our program is meant to model, but we are also creating clean and re-usable code.
-Each class only knows about what they specifically need to know about, and there are no sloppy arrays storing data that they don't need to.
+Each class only knows about what they specifically need to know about, and we create a single source of truth by keeping our information central in our relationship model.

 ## Further Practice